-My father-in-law is coping but I can see that our plans are causing him substaintial pain.
-Widowed in 2004, he lived alone for a few years and his health and social skills started to take a nose dive.
+My father-in-law is coping but I can see that our plans are causing him substantial pain.
+Widowed in 2004, he lived alone for a few years and his health and social skills started to take a nosedive.
 He simply wasn’t getting out nor was he taking care of himself.

 But imagine thinking that you’re ‘set for life,’ and then your children tell you that they’re selling up and sailing away?

 Keith is 73 now and although he wants us to live the dream, our decision isn’t ideal from his perspective.
 Not only will he miss his ‘best friend,’ (his grandaughter) but he’ll be alone once again.
 Of course, we’ve invited him to the boat as often as he wants – he can join us wherever we are in the world, so we’ll have to see how that plays out.

 On on hand, I feel terrible for him as I think he feels like we’re slightly abandoning him, yet, on the other hand, he’s physically fit, able to take care of himself and is a big boy.
 I don’t feel as if we’re put on this Earth to take care of anyone – let alone someone that doesn’t need to be taken care of.